EugeneKrapivin/EugeneKrapivin.github.io/2020-12-12-managing_packages_in_dotnet_project.md

 Well not so fast, [stay awhile and listen...](https://www.youtube.com/watch?v=tAVVy_x3Erg)

+## The TL:DR version

+Managing packages (and their versions) is something easily overlooked.
+However, understanding how to tame the beast will ensure that you use the same versions of packages across the whole solution and avoid the need to consolidate packages or suffer from DLL hell.

+Both NuGet and Paket allow you to manage your package versions centrally (i.e. you define the package version once for all projects in solution).

 ## Centralized package version management (or how to handle your DLL hell)

 In the past, DLL hell was a common thing in large dotnet solutions, especially legacy ones which had 100+ projects.
 The causes of the DLL hell varied from solution to solution, but their underlying cause was really simple: we had no clue which DLLs of dependent libraries were copied into the build folders.